-Boris Johnson to face no-confidence vote by party
+'Rebel' revolt: Boris Johnson to face no-confidence vote by party

-Britain's governing Conservatives will hold a no-confidence vote in Prime Minister Boris Johnson that could oust him as Britain's leader.
+Boris Johnson will face a crunch leadership vote overnight that could see him dumped as Prime Minister after being challenged by "rebels" within his governing Conservative Party.

-Party official Graham Brady says he has received enough letters from lawmakers demanding a vote on Johnson's leadership to trigger one.
+Party official Graham Brady says he has received enough letters from MPs demanding a vote on Johnson's leadership to trigger one.
 That happens if 54 Tory MPs write to Brady.

 The vote will occur between 6pm-8pm in the UK (5am-7am).

-If Johnson loses the vote among the 359 Conservative lawmakers, he will be replaced as Conservative leader and Prime Minister.
+If Johnson loses the vote among the 359 Conservative MPs, he will be replaced as Conservative leader and Prime Minister.
 If he wins, he will be safe from another challenge for a year.

 Claims that Johnson and his staff enjoyed illegal office parties while millions in the country stuck to strict Covid-19 restrictions in 2020 and 2021 have dogged Johnson's Conservative government since they first surfaced late last year.
 Critics, including some within Johnson's own ranks, have called for him to resign.